Arcadier/TestPackagistSDK/README.md

 ## Introduction

 This PHP SDK is an API wrapper that allows developers to integrate their PHP applications easily with Arcadier's APIs.
-It does the heavily lifting of building the requests and authentication for every API call.
+It does the heavily lifting of building the requests and authentication for every API call

 This lets you focus on **building your front-end** instead of having to worry about if you setup the backend properly with our APIs.